onigoetz/anypack-plugin-serve/recipes/create-react-app/README.md

 ## Recipe

-With that out of the way, let's use `webpack-plugin-serve` with `create-react-app`.
+With that out of the way, let's use `anypack-plugin-serve` with `create-react-app`.

 _Note: this entire section has already been taken care of, and the artifacts now live within this codebase.
 However, in order for you to effectively replicate what has been created here, it will help to write down these steps._